nidhidivecha/Data-Analyst-Portfolio-Projects-HeartAttack_Prediction/README.md

 🔸 **Steps**

-Creating interactive and dynamic KPI dashboards allows identifying trends and patterns in the data that can be useful for business decision-making.
-Therefore, there is a need to design and implement a set of KPIs to address the following points:

 **Preliminary Data Inspection:**
 Load the dataset/Examine the structure of the data (columns, data types)/Check for missing values and duplicates.